dotnet/docs/docs/standard/frameworks.md

 ## Referring to frameworks

-There are several ways to refer to frameworks in written form, most of which are used in this documentation.
-They're described below, both as a legend for interpreting the documentation but also to guide use in other documents.

-Using .NET Framework 4.6.2 as an example, the following forms are used:
+There are several ways to refer to frameworks, most of which are used throughout the .NET Core documentation.
+Using .NET Framework 4.6.2 as an example, the following formats are used:

 **Referring to a product**